sahil-ladhania/Master-Development/2.Backend/Base 1 Technologies/6. ORMs/Prisma/Learning/Notes.md

 ## 1. Why Does Prisma Use This Object Syntax ?
 ## Explanation :-
-* When you write SQL by hand (e.g., SELECT * FROM user WHERE userId = 2;), you’re describing exactly how the database should filter, aggregate, or join data.
+* When you write SQL by hand (e.g., `SELECT * FROM user WHERE userId = 2;`), you’re describing exactly how the database should filter, aggregate, or join data.
 * With Prisma, you’re describing the query in a JavaScript/TypeScript-friendly object structure.
 * Prisma then translates that structure into the actual SQL queries behind the scenes.
-* Below is a conceptual breakdown of how each SQL clause—SELECT, FROM, WHERE, GROUP BY, HAVING—maps into Prisma’s syntax and why it’s structured that way.
+* Below is a conceptual breakdown of how each SQL clause — `SELECT` , `FROM` , `WHERE` , `GROUP BY` , `HAVING` - maps into Prisma’s syntax and why it’s structured that way.
 * **JavaScript Ecosystem** :
     * Prisma queries are plain JavaScript/TypeScript objects.
     * That means your code is type-safe (if you’re using TypeScript) and integrates naturally with the rest of your JS app.